Do Go On - 397 - Aviator Charles Kingsford Smith

 Well, mate, I'll drive.

-We'll get there a bit quicker.
+We'll get it there a bit quicker.

-Dave, you can do snacks.
+Dave, you could do snacks.

 You can do snacks.